yl8976/cis120notes/Notes.md

 ```

 ## Chapter 6 - Binary Trees
-- A binary tree is either `Empty` or it is a `Node` consisting of a left subtree, an integer label, and a right subtree.
+A **binary tree** is either `Empty` or it is a `Node` consisting of a left subtree, an integer label, and a right subtree.

 ``` ruby
 type tree =
   | Empty
   | Node of tree * int * tree
 ```

 - The root node is at the top of the tree.
 - A leaf is a node both of whose children are `Empty`.
 - Any node that is not a leaf is sometimes called an internal node of the tree.
 - The size of a tree is the total number of nodes in a tree.
 - A tree's height is the length of the longest path from the root to any leaf.

+### Traversing Trees
-- in-order traversal: left child, node, right children
+- In-order traversal: left child, node, right child
-- pre-order: node, left child, right child
+- Pre-order traversal: node, left child, right child
-- post order: left child, right child, node
+- Post order traversal: left child, right child, node

 ## Chapter 7 - Binary Search Trees
-Binary Search Tree Invariant:
+### The Binary Search Tree Invariant
 - `Empty` is a binary search tree.
 - A tree `Node(lt, x, rt)` is a binary search tree if `lt` and `rt` are both binary search trees, and every label of `lt` is less than `x` and every label of `rt` is greater than `x`.